CopernicaMarketingSoftware/Documentation/ResponsiveEmail/api/post-send.md

 ## Return data

-After successfully posting your request your message or messages will be sent.
+After successfully posting your request, your message or messages will be sent.
 Each sent message will get a unique ID to identify it.
 These unique IDs will be returned to you as properties in a JSON encoded string.
-The values of the properties is the recipient of the message.
+The value of each property is the recipient of the message.
 The JSON looks like:

 ```json
 {